malikosbourne/osint-portfolio-Malik/projects/coca-cola-investigation.md

 Coca-Cola has been using transparent or subtle traffic light systems on their cans as a marketing strategy.
 Examples of this practice have been observed, though the scope and consistency of implementation requires further investigation.
 It is currently unclear whether:
 - The transparent traffic system appears on all Coca-Cola cans or only specific products
-- The labeling varies by vendor or distribution channel
+- The labelling varies by vendor or distribution channel
 - Similar practices are also implemented on bottles in addition to cans

-This approach allows them to appear compliant with health-conscious consumer expectations while avoiding the full visual impact of mandatory red warning labels.
-By implementing their own version of the traffic light system—often in a way that minimizes negative visual cues—Coca-Cola engages in marketing psychology designed to make their products appear healthier or more transparent than they actually are.
+This approach allows them to appear compliant with health-conscious consumer expectations whilst avoiding the full visual impact of mandatory red warning labels.
+By implementing their own version of the traffic light system—often in a way that minimises negative visual cues—Coca-Cola engages in marketing psychology designed to make their products appear healthier or more transparent than they actually are.

 This practice is ethically problematic because:
 - It creates an illusion of transparency and health consciousness without substantive change
 - It exploits consumer trust by appearing to comply with health standards while avoiding mandatory requirements
 - It uses psychological manipulation to make high-sugar products appear more acceptable
-- It undermines the purpose of clear nutritional labeling by implementing it in a way that serves corporate interests rather than public health
+- It undermines the purpose of clear nutritional labelling by implementing it in a way that serves corporate interests rather than public health

-The use of transparent traffic systems represents a form of "healthwashing"—a marketing technique that makes products appear healthier or more socially responsible than they are, while avoiding the full accountability that mandatory labeling would require.
+The use of transparent traffic systems represents a form of "healthwashing"—a marketing technique that makes products appear healthier or more socially responsible than they are, whilst avoiding the full accountability that mandatory labelling would require.

 ## Evidence
 [Link to evidence, screenshots, data files, etc.]